 CS 575 Special Topics in Computer Information Systems

 Faculty and advanced graduate students study a specific topic chosen for its particular experimental, theoretical, philosophical, technical or scientific interest.

 CS 590 Independent Study (optional)

-An optional course to be used at the discretion of the department chair or program director, normally restricted to second-year students in the program.
+An optional course to be used at the discretion of the department chair or program coordinator, normally for second-year students in the program.

 BUS 551 Organization Behavior

 This course teaches the organizational skills needed by the network specialist to work alongside non-technical personnel in business and industry.
 Students learn problem-solving techniques related to project design and development, ergonomics, concepts of managing and organizing projects and how to apply a team management approach in project administration and control.
 The case study method, combined with classroom exercises and student presentations, will be utilized throughout this course.

 This course teaches students the art and science of project management as applied to a variety of business and technology settings.
 Students will learn and practice project techniques that relate to the five phases of project management: initiating, planning, executing, monitoring and controlling, and closing projects.
 The program allows students to immediately practice course concepts in various activities in which they will create key project documents, including a business case, project charter, scope statement, WBS and a project plan.